Sitecore/Sitecore-Migration-Game/README.md

 You can run Azure Table Storage locally, but not required.
 Below are the steps to run Azure Table Storage locally.

-1. Install the Azure Storage Emulator.
-You can find the download here: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator
+1. Install the Azure Storage Emulator (azurite).
+You can follow these instructions: (https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=npm%2Cblob-storage).
+Or you can install azurite globally by running `npm install -g azurite`.
 2. Ensure you are able to run the command `azurite` in your terminal.
 If you are not able to run this command, you may need to add the path to your `azurite` executable to your PATH environment variable.
 3. Update your `.env` file with the following values: